After the Dutch purchased "New Amsterdam" from the Native Americans, a palisade was erected that formed the northern boundary of the new colony.

-By the late 19th and early 20th centuries, Wall Street was "the place" to be if you were a large financial institution or other big business.
+By the late nineteenth and early twentieth centuries, Wall Street was "the place" to be if you were a large financial institution or other big business.
 So many buildings sprung up on this tip of Manhattan that the Wall Street district began to boast its own distinct skyline, separate from the buildings in Midtown.

 People like J.P Morgan built headquarters like the one at 23 Wall Street, which was - for decades - the most important financial institution in the country.
 (One can still see the pockmarks on the building, left there from an unsolved bombing that occurred in 1920.)

 Other notable buildings include the columned Federal Hall

 , originally built to house City Hall and its offices.
 The New York Stock Exchange (NYSE) Building is also quite grand, built by George B. Post in a neoclassical style

 that earned it a spot on the National Register of Historic Places.
 Equally as notable is the ornate 40 Wall Street

 , once home to the Bank of Manhattan.

 One of the Financial District's most famous symbols is the 'Charging Bull' Statue (The bull represents a bull market, a constantly rising market).